japertechnology/game-of-life/FILES.md

-# Overview of root directory files
+# Overview of root directory

 This document describes the purpose of each file and directory located at the root of the repository.